Green Bay Packers: Mike McCarthy years (2006–2018)

-In March 2009, the organization assured fans that Brett Favre's jersey number would be retired, but not during the 2009 season.
-In April 2009, the Packers selected defensive lineman B. J. Raji of Boston College as the team's first pick in the draft.
-The team then traded three draft picks (including the pick the Packers acquired from the Jets for Brett Favre) for another first-round pick, selecting linebacker Clay Matthews III of the University of Southern California.

-During the 2009 NFL season, two match-ups between the franchise and its former quarterback Brett Favre were highly anticipated after Favre's arrival with the division-rival Vikings in August.
-The first encounter took place in Week 4, on a Monday Night Football game that broke several TV audience records.
-The scheduling of this game was made possible when Baseball Commissioner and Packer board of directors member Bud Selig forced baseball's Minnesota Twins to play 2 games within a 12-hour span.
-The Vikings won the game 30–23.
-Brett Favre threw 3 TDs, no interceptions, and had a passer rating of 135.
-The teams met for a second time in Week 8, Favre leading the Vikings to a second win, 38–26, in Green Bay.
-Rodgers was heavily pressured in both games, being sacked 14 times total, but still played well, throwing five touchdowns and only one interception.
+In March 2009, the organization assured fans that Favre's jersey number would be retired, but not during the 2009 season.
+In April 2009, the Packers selected nose tackle B. J. Raji of Boston College as the team's first pick in the draft.
+The team then traded three draft picks for another first-round pick, selecting linebacker Clay Matthews III.
+During the 2009 NFL season, two matchups between the franchise and Favre were highly anticipated after Favre's arrival with division-rival Vikings in August.
+The first encounter took place in Week 4, a Monday Night Football game that broke TV audience records.
+This scheduling was made possible when Baseball Commissioner and Packer board of directors member Bud Selig forced baseball's Minnesota Twins to play 2 games within 12 hours.
+The Vikings won 30–23; Favre threw 3 TDs, no interceptions, and had a passer rating of 135.
+The teams met again in Week 8, Favre leading the Vikings to a second win, 38–26, in Green Bay.
+Rodgers was heavily pressured in both games, being sacked 14 times total, but still played well, throwing five touchdowns.
 The next week, the Packers were upset by the winless Tampa Bay Buccaneers.
-Following a players-only meeting, the team found some stability on the offensive line with the return of tackle Mark Tauscher bringing a minor halt to sacks to Rodgers and opening the running game to Ryan Grant and the other running backs.
-Green Bay finished the season strongly, winning 7 out of their last 8 games, including winning their 16th regular season finale in the past 17 seasons, and earning a NFC wild-card playoff bid with an 11–5 regular-season record.
-The Packers defense was ranked No. 2 and the offense was ranked No. 6 with rookies Brad Jones and Clay Matthews III becoming sensations at linebacker and young players like James Jones, Brandon Jackson, Jermichael Finley and Jordy Nelson becoming threats on offense.
-Rodgers also became the first quarterback in NFL history to throw for at least 4,000 yards in each of his first two seasons as a starter.
-Also, cornerback Charles Woodson won NFL Defensive Player of the Year honors after recording 9 interceptions, forcing four fumbles, 3 touchdowns and registering 74 tackles and 2 sacks.
-In fact, Woodson's 9 interceptions were more than the 8 collected by all Packer opponents that season.
-Though the defense was ranked high, injuries to Al Harris, Tramon Williams, Will Blackmon, Atari Bigby and Brandon Underwood severely limited the depth of the secondary and teams like the Minnesota Vikings and Pittsburgh Steelers used that to their advantage by unleashing aerial assaults against inexperienced players with the NFL's best receivers.
+Green Bay won 7 of their last 8 games, including their 16th regular-season finale from 17 seasons, and earning an NFC wild-card playoff bid with an 11–5 regular-season record.
+Rodgers became the first quarterback in NFL history to throw for at least 4,000 yards in each of his first two seasons as a starter.
+Cornerback Charles Woodson won NFL Defensive Player of the Year honors, his 9 interceptions were more than the 8 collected by all Packer opponents.
 The season ended with an overtime loss in a wild card round shootout at the Arizona Cardinals, 51–45.
 It was the second time McCarthy led the Packers to the postseason.
-While they weren't as successful as their 90s counterparts in the postseason, the 2000s were by no means a dark time for the Packers.
+While they were not as successful as their 90s counterparts in the postseason, the 2000s were by no means a dark time for the Packers.
 The team finished the decade with the 5th highest winning percentage.